redox-os/book/src/configuration-settings.md

 ./build.sh [-a <ARCH>] [-c <CONFIG_NAME>] [-f <FILESYSTEM_CONFIG>] <TARGET> ...
 ```

 The `TARGET` parameter may be any valid `make` target, although the recommended target is `qemu`.
-Additional variable settings may also be included, such as `gpu=no`.
+Additional variable settings may also be included, such as `gpu=no`

 | Option | Description |
 |:-------|:------------|